Project Azorian: Conspiracy theory

-New eyewitness account
+Eyewitness accounts

-W. Craig Reed, in the 2010 book Red November: Inside the Secret U.S. – Soviet Submarine War (2010), tells an inside account of Project Azorian provided by Joe Houston, the senior engineer who designed leading-edge camera systems used by the Hughes Glomar Explorer team to photograph K-129 on the ocean floor.
+W. Craig Reed told an inside account of Project Azorian in his book Red November: Inside the Secret U.S. – Soviet Submarine War (2010).
+The account was provided by Joe Houston, the senior engineer who designed leading-edge camera systems used by the Hughes Glomar Explorer team to photograph K-129 on the ocean floor.
 The team needed pictures that offered precise measurements to design the grappling arm and other systems used to bring the sunken submarine up from the bottom.
-Houston worked for the mysterious "Mr. P" (John Parangosky) who worked for CIA Deputy Director Carl E. Duckett – the two leaders of Project Azorian.
-Duckett later worked with Houston at another company, and intimated that the CIA may have recovered much more from the K-129 than admitted to publicly.
-Reed also details how the deep submergence towed sonar array technology used by the submarine Halibut to find K-129 was used for subsequent Operation Ivy Bells missions to wiretap underwater Soviet communications cables.
+Houston worked for the mysterious "Mr. P" (John Parangosky) who worked for CIA Deputy Director Carl E. Duckett, the two leaders of Project Azorian.
+Duckett later worked with Houston at another company, and intimated that the CIA may have recovered much more from the K-129 than admitted publicly.
+Reed also details how the deep submergence towed sonar array technology was used for subsequent Operation Ivy Bells missions to wiretap underwater Soviet communications cables.